MissNalgas/Leaves/README.md

 Leaves is primary an example of a ViewPager with a gradient background that changes color.

-The app shows everyday a "Leave".
+The app shows everyday a "Leaf".
 It can be a fragment from a book or any phrase at all.
-The fisrt page is the "Leave" and the second are the "veins" that explain what that phrase means to you or something you can learn from it.
+The fisrt page is the "Leaf" and the second are the "veins" that explain what that phrase means to you or something you can learn from it.
 Anyone can make a Leave and the app shows a new one everyday so we can learn something new everyday from a book or our own imagination.

 ## Contents